 Table of ContentsShow

 |Dimensions||2 x 5 x 7.5 inches (5.1 x 12.7 x 19 cm)|

 |Driver size||8 mm|

 |Wireless technology||Bluetooth 4.0 + AptX|

-Whenever you’re dealing with earbuds it’s important that you have a tight fit and – and this is often overlooked – a comfortable fit.
+Whenever you’re dealing with earbuds it’s essential that you have a tight fit and – and this is often overlooked – a comfortable fit.
 This will ensure that the sound isolation is maximized and that you can use them for prolonged periods.